the-khalid/FlatHuntr/README.md

 For Map, I used Google Maps API.

-Deployed to heroku, here's the link - [FlatHuntr](https://flathuntr.herokuapp.com/)
+Deployed to render, here's the link - [FlatHuntr](https://flathuntr.onrender.com/)

 I'd love for you to share your thoughts about this website at any of my contacts.